joe-at-startupmedia/pmon3/README.md

 Unlike PM2, `pmon3` is managed directly by the OS process manager, so even if the `pmon3` management tool abnormally terminates, it will not affect the parent `pmond` process itself.
 This is currently achieved by seperating the `pmond` deamon process from the `pmon3` agent.

-By default, if the `pmon3` agent abnormally terminates, `pmond` will try to restart the process.
+By default, if a process abnormally terminates, `pmond` will try to restart the process.
 If you don't want a process to restart automatically, then you can provide the `--no-autorestart` parameter flag.

 ## How To Install